 Too often, children with special needs or challenges just sit in the Morning Meeting circle instead of actively participating.
 I’ve learned over the years that it doesn’t have to be that way.
 With a little flexibility and inventiveness, Morning Meeting, with its emphasis on respect and empathy, can be a time of friendly engagement for all students.

-Barbara K. O’Brien has taught for more than thirty years, currently in a multi-age 1st and 2nd grade setting at Beaver Meadow School in Concord, NH.
-Including Samuel, an award-winning documentary film, was partially filmed in her classroom and features the “Samuel” named in this article.
+Barbara K. O’Brien has taught for more than thirty years.
+Including Samuel, an award-winning documentary film that features the “Samuel” named in this article, was partially filmed in her multi-age 1st and 2nd grade classroom at Beaver Meadow School in Concord, NH.